Mansfield, Ohio 44903

 |Bar Charts by Season by Month|

 Mansfield Lahm Airport and Vicinity has been identified by Audubon Ohio as an Important Bird Area (IBA).
 The roads in this area traverse private lands.
-Please, view birds from the roadside only.
+Please, view birds at the airport from public areas or in the vicinity from the roadside only.

 This IBA consists of open grassy fields, mostly within grounds of the airport, as well as in surrounding agricultural areas.
 Mowed open areas are associated with the airport and National Guard facilities.